resplab/epicUS/vignettes/Calibrate_Smoking.md

-To estimate the average annual percent change (AAPC) in exclusive cigarette smoking among U.S. adults aged 45 and over from 2017 to 2023, data from the same MMWR report (Vol. 74, No. 7) were used.
+To estimate the average annual percent change (AAPC) in exclusive cigarette smoking among U.S. adults aged 45 and over from 2017 to 2023, data from the same MMWR report (Vol. 74, No.7) were used.
 In 2017, the number of exclusive cigarette smokers was estimated at 11.0 million for adults aged 45–64 and 3.57 million for those aged 65 and older, totaling 14.57 million.
 By 2023, these figures had declined to 8.77 million and